 Thank heavens the kids each settled on a keepsake that did not break the bank.
 We went to the back of the gift shop and the kids each grabbed an ice cream cone.
 We sat and rested for a bit and then we were on the road again to check out more geysers, scenery, and wildlife!

 We had about 2 hours to spare before we had to meet up with our son’s classmates again.
 So, we decided to just drive around and check out the animals and see if we could see anything more than the buffalo roaming around.
 There is a lot of buffalo!

 At around 4, we met up with my son’s classmates and they were going to be hiding food in the bear’s area.
 Each child in his class was given a bucket filled with bear food, to hide under rocks.
 When the bears were let out to find their food, the kids were able to watch the bears dig up and find the food they hid.
 It was a lot of fun for the kids to see and it was a great learning experience too.

 After feeding the bears, we all walked around and looked at the animals like the wolves, eagles, ground squirrels (I think that is what they called them), and a cute owl.
 The place is called Grizzly & Wolf Discovery Center and it is just outside of Yellowstone National Park right behind the theater in town.

 We ended up getting home around 10:30-ish and went straight to bed.
-We are planning on taking a few days and staying at a hotel, next time we visit Yellowstone so that we can take the time to look at things and have more fun.
+We are planning on taking a few days and staying at a hotel, next time we visit Yellowstone take the time to look at things and have more fun!